 Jessie is an experienced appellate litigator.
 She has argued before the Fourth, Sixth, Ninth, and D.C.
 Circuit Courts of Appeals and has also submitted briefs in the United States Supreme Court, the Second Circuit Court of Appeals, and in state appellate courts in Maryland and Washington State.
 She is known for her groundbreaking work obtaining equal access for individuals with disabilities to voting, websites, and government information and services.
 Jessie is well versed in both complex litigation and negotiations and enjoys using a range of tools to obtain justice for her clients.

-In 2019, Jessie was named to Lawdragon’s 500 Leading Plaintiff Employment and Civil Rights Lawyers.
+In 2022 and 2021, Jessie was named to Lawdragon’s 500 Leading Plaintiff Employment and Civil Rights Lawyers.
 She was also selected one of 500 leading plaintiffs’ employment lawyers nationally by Lawdragon for both 2020 and 2019.
 Jessie was named to the 2023 Maryland Super Lawyers list.
 No more than five percent of lawyers across the State of Maryland achieve the designation of Super Lawyer.
-From 2014 to 2022, Jessie was chosen annually for inclusion on the Super Lawyers’ Maryland Rising Stars list, an honor reserved for lawyers who exhibit excellence in practice and are 40 years old or younger or in practice for ten years or less.
+From 2014 to 2022, Jessie was chosen annually for inclusion on the Super Lawyers’ Maryland Rising Stars list, an honor reserved for lawyers who exhibit excellence in practice and are 40 years old or younger or have been in practice for ten years or less.
 Only 2.5 percent of the attorneys in the state earn this recognition.
 Jessie won a Baltimore Business Journal 2020 Leaders in Diversity Award, which is given to professionals who have made diversity and inclusion part of their mission in conducting business in Baltimore City.
-Jessie also received The Daily Record’s 2017 VIP Award, given to professionals 40 years of age and younger who were selected on the basis of professional accomplishments, community service, and commitment to inspiring change.
+Jessie also received The Daily Record’s 2017 VIP Award, which honors professionals 40 years of age and younger who were selected based on their professional accomplishments, community service, and commitment to inspiring change.
 In 2013, Jessie was given The Daily Record’s Leading Women Award, which honors 50 women, who are 40 years of age or younger, for the accomplishments they have made so far in their careers.